-We want to partner with you and your congregation to spread the message that Immigrants are a Blessing, not a Burden.
+Let's partner together to spread the message that Immigrants are a Blessing, not a Burden.

 There are four important ways a church can engage deeply in immigration work: learning and sharing the myths and facts, reflecting a care for immigrants during worship, having meaningful connections with immigrant communities and organizations, and effectively advocating for more just policies.